qonceptual/QwikHttp/README.md

 }
 ```

-Now you can pass and return QwikJson Objects
+Now you can pass and return QwikJson Objects to and from your ReSTful API with ease!
 ```
 let model = MyModel()